uselotus/lotus/README.md

 <br/>

-Lotus is the open-core pricing and billing engine.
-We enable SaaS companies to manage and experiment in real-time with custom subscription and usage-based billing.
+Lotus is an open-core pricing engine.
+We enable SaaS companies to deploy, monitor, and experiment with custom subscription and complex models like usage-based pricing.

 <br/>

-We provide a flexible and modular approach to every step of the billing experience, from metering to invoicing to helping you understand the optimal pricing scheme for your product.
+We provide a flexible and modular control panel ontop of your existing quote to cash stack that joins data from multiple systems to help you figure out the optimal pricing scheme for your products.

 <br/>